DevArgoz/Roblox-Enviorment-Extension/README.md

  - setwalkspeed(val); sets the players walkspeed
  - setjumppower(val); sets the players jumppower
  - setgravity(val); sets the local gravity
+ - setupvalue(script,upvalue,value); changes a LOCAL value of the given script
+ - getupvalue(script,upvalue); returns a LOCAL value of the given script
+ - join_place(placeId); teleports the local player to the given place

 [Documentation for script_db is coming soon!]